Is Nursing School Hard? What to Expect in Nursing School

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 347-2503.

-Nursing is a fast-paced and high-stakes career.
-Nurses care for people in all stages of life with various medical issues, which is why nursing students need a solid educational foundation that prepares them for the challenges of the field.
-So, is nursing school hard?
-Yes, but the difficulties you face in nursing school will help you become a better nurse and excel in your career.
+While every student’s nursing school experience is unique, nursing school is generally considered challenging.
+Depending on the specialty you choose, nursing can be a fast-paced, high-stakes career, which is why nursing students need a strong educational foundation that prepares them for the challenges of the field.
+Is nursing school hard?
+Yes, but not impossible, and the difficulties you face in nursing school will help you become a better nurse and excel in your career.

-So, if you are wondering, “Why is nursing school so hard?” we can provide answers and context for the realities of nursing education.
-You will face many hurdles in your journey to becoming a nurse, but in the University of Mount Saint Vincent’s Accelerated Bachelor of Science in Nursing (ABSN) program, you’re not alone.
-You will have support every step of the way as you complete your BSN degree on an accelerated timeline.
+You will face challenges in your journey to becoming a nurse, but in the University of Mount Saint Vincent’s Accelerated Bachelor of Science in Nursing (ABSN) program, you’re not alone.
+You will be supported every step of the way by dedicated faculty and your nursing cohort while earning a Bachelor of Science (BS) in nursing in as few as 16 months.

 1. The Academic Rigor of Nursing School

-Make sure you are mentally prepared for this rigor before beginning your classes.
+Be mentally prepared before beginning classes.
 Speak with other nursing students to better understand their workload, study schedule, and what it is like to attend classes.
-Anticipating what is to come will help prepare you to work hard and learn.
+Brush up on your study habits and strategies and consider supplementing coursework with nursing tutorials and podcasts to enhance understanding.

 2. Time Management Challenges

-Many nursing students manage their time by creating a detailed schedule, including daily activities such as eating, exercising, and coursework.
-You should also note weekly and other recurring activities like labs, clinicals, study groups, and in-person exams.
+Many nursing students create detailed schedules that include daily activities such as eating, exercising, and studying.
+You should also note weekly and other recurring activities, such as labs, clinicals, study groups, and in-person exams.

 3. Hands-on Learning Requirements

-Nursing is a hands-on profession and requires much practical experience before attaining licensure and beginning nursing practice.
-This experience is gained through skills labs, simulation labs, and clinical rotations.
+Nursing is a hands-on profession.
+You’ll complete hands-on skills labs, simulation labs, and clinical rotations.

-Nursing simulation labs help students develop basic nursing skills and practice what they learn in their coursework in low-risk, realistic scenarios.
-During clinical rotations, students work in an actual healthcare setting, learning from practicing nurses and assisting wherever possible.
+Nursing labs help students develop basic nursing skills and practice what they learn in their coursework in low-risk, realistic scenarios.
+During clinical rotations, students work in an actual healthcare setting, providing direct patient care.

-These learning experiences are an excellent opportunity to develop your skills and knowledge.
-Ask your instructors and nurse mentors questions wherever you can.
+Ask your instructors and preceptor questions whenever needed.
 Offer to jump in and help.
 Be an advocate for your learning in any way possible.
-Although it may be difficult, this will help you become a better nurse and feel more confident.
+This will help you become a better nurse and feel more confident.

 4. Planning Ahead